 3. Little mailman

 Create small colorful envelopes and stick them to a wall in your house.
 Write a family member’s name on each envelope.
-You can leave a mock letter in these envelopes, and your child can pretend to be a mailman, delivering each letter to the person to whom the letter belongs.
+You can leave a mock letter in these envelopes, and your child can role-play a mailman, delivering each letter to the person to whom the letter belongs.

 5. The special town